 Come away, my beloved: as Christians, we know our need for solitude only the wilderness can give.
 Just as Elijah heard the still small voice of God on mount Carmel, we go into the wild, away from the buzz of the world to an empty, stark land knowing God will fill the silence with his Word- the only Word that satisfies.

 We must take our youth where God is powerfully present- so into the wilderness we go!
-Through a collaboration among Legendary lodge, Carroll College, the Office of Youth & Young Adult Ministry, and COR Expeditions, Legendary Adventure Camp came into existence.
-We thank Carroll College for providing our students with gear and we are excited to be contracting COR, an outreach of Wyoming Catholic College, for our guides.
+Legendary Adventure Camp (LAC) is a a collaboration between Legendary lodge, the Office of Youth & Young Adult Ministry, and COR Expeditions.
+We are excited to be contracting our guides through COR, an outreach of Wyoming Catholic College.

 The LAC integrates the raw, intense and difficult wilderness experience with the foundations of our faith in the context of a 6 day backpacking adventure.
 We will celebrate mass each morning and dig into our rich Catholic tradition each evening while covering 5-7 miles of wilderness trail, climbing mountains, catching cutthroat trout and learning wilderness survival skills during the day.

 Fr.
-Kirby Longo, chaplain of LAC, calls out to the youth of our diocese with the same words from Luke’s Gospel that were spoken to Bishop Brondel before he came west, the words the Nuncio spoke again to Bishop Austin Vetter a month ago: “Go with haste into the mountains!”
+Kirby Longo, chaplain of LAC, calls out to the youth of our diocese with the same words from Luke’s Gospel that were spoken to Bishop Brondel before he came west, the words the Nuncio spoke again to Bishop Austin Vetter at his Episcopal Ordination: “Go with haste into the mountains!”

 Who’s leading the camps?: There will be a team of highly qualified, technically well-trained, and spiritually well-formed adults who guide the week, all of whom meet Diocese of Helena Safe Environment policies and standards.
 The primary guides of the week for all things technical (e.g. gear, safety, wilderness first aid, etc.) will be from COR Expeditions.
 Based in Wyoming, COR has years of experience guiding Catholic outdoor trips like LAC all across the country.

-The spiritual components of the week will be facilitated, primarily, by Fr.
+The spiritual components of the weeks will be facilitated, primarily, by Fr.
 Kirby Longo, along with a team of young adults who are well-formed and well-trained to facilitate small group experiences.
 The team, including Fr.
-Kirby, are also experienced, well-trained, and certified in a variety of wilderness first aid and other related areas.
+Kirby, are also experienced, well-trained, and certified in a variety of wilderness first aid and other related areas.\

-Location: Drop-off and pick-up will happen at Legendary Lodge on Sunday and Friday, respectively.
-After check-in and receiving initial instructions on Sunday, the group will travel together on Monday morning to the Holland Lake Trailhead and will spend the next 4 nights in the Bob Marshall Wilderness.
+Location: Drop-off and pick-up will happen at Holland Lake Campground (Map Below) on Sunday and Friday, respectively.
+After check-in and receiving initial instructions on Sunday, the group will access the Holland Lake Trailhead and will spend the next 4 nights in the Bob Marshall Wilderness.

 Physical Requirements: Participants must be physically able to hike several miles per day through wilderness.